Heidi Scheuermann

-Heidi E. Scheuermann is a Republican politician who was elected and currently serves in the Vermont House of Representatives.
-She represents the Lamoille-1 Representative District.
-Before being a State Congresswoman, she served on the Town of Stowe's Select Board from 2004 to 2010, which included two terms as chair of the Select Board.
+Heidi E. Scheuermann is a Republican politician and businesswoman who served for sixteen years in the Vermont House of Representatives.
+She represented the Lamoille-1 Representative District.
+Before being a State Representative, she served on the Town of Stowe's Select Board from 2004 to 2010, which included two terms as chair of the Select Board.
+After sixteen years in the Vermont State House, she did not run for reelection in 2022.

+She is also an owner of Allegro Properties, a commercial and residential real estate company that oversees apartments owned by herself, her parents, and her siblings.

 Early life

 Scheuermann was born in Burlington, Vermont.
 She grew up in the Village of Stowe and attended Stowe High School.
-She earned her Bachelors in Arts Education from St. Louis University, and then spent three years from 1994 to 1997 in the United States Peace Corps.
+She earned her bachelor's degree in Arts Education from St. Louis University, and then spent three years from 1994 to 1997 in the United States Peace Corps.
 During her time in the Peace Corps, she taught English as a Second Language in Klodzko, Poland.

 National Politics

 On December 11, 2013, then Lieutenant Governor Phil Scott and Heidi Scheuermann hosted then New Jersey Governor Chris Christie at the state Republican Party's 'Welcome Winter Gala'.
 The event was held at the Champlain Valley Expo in Essex Junction.
 Scheuermann told Vtdigger "We're looking forward to hearing and learning from Gov. Christie about how he's been able to do it in a blue state.
 We have a lot of similarities.
 We're excited to hear his message."